What is a Postmaster or Mail Superintendent?

 - Prepare employee work schedules.

-When polled, Postmasters and Mail Superintendents say the following skills are most frequently used in their jobs:
+Postmasters and Mail Superintendents state the following job skills are important in their day-to-day work.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.